miroslavpopovic/aspnetcore-workshop/docs/10-blazor-client.md

 Let's give it a closer look:
 - There are two page directives - `@page "/users/{id:long}/edit"` and `@page "/users/add"` - it's perfectly valid, one is for update and one for creating new user.
-- We are injecting `IUriHelper` for navigating away after successful save.
+- We are injecting `NavigationManager` for navigating away after successful save.
 - Different heading is displayed depending on whether we are creating new user or updating an existing one.
 - Main model of the page is `user` field of type `UserInputModel`.
 - We are using `OnValidateSubmit` parameter of `EditForm`, so `SaveUser` method is only called if validation is successful.